pantheon-systems/documentation/source/content/guides/php/02-php-versions.md

 anchorid: php-versions
 ---

+This section provides information on how to upgrade your PHP version.

 Upgrading your site's PHP version will improve the security, performance, and supportability of your site.
-See our blog post for an [example of 62% performance gains after upgrading](https://pantheon.io/blog/php-7-now-available-all-sites-pantheon).
+Refer to our blog post for an [example of 62% performance gains after upgrading PHP](https://pantheon.io/blog/php-7-now-available-all-sites-pantheon).

 ## Before You Begin

 Older software is more likely to contain code that is incompatible with recent PHP versions.
-Before you change your PHP version:
+Before you upgrade your PHP version:

 - Update core to the latest release.
-For details, see [WordPress and Drupal Core Updates](/core-updates).
+Refer to [WordPress and Drupal Core Updates](/core-updates) for more details.
-- Update themes, plugins, and modules.
-For details, see [Working in the WordPress Dashboard and Drupal Admin Interface](/cms-admin).
+- Update your themes, plugins, and modules.
+Refer to [Working in the WordPress Dashboard and Drupal Admin Interface](/cms-admin) for more details.

 <Alert title="Note" type="info">